knowrob/knowrob/README.md

 sudo apt update
 sudo apt install mongodb-org

 # Troubleshoot: If dpkg errors occurr, the deps still refer to old versions.
-Force the latest version.
+Force the new version
 # Replace the <version> with your own new version.
 To this day it is '4.2.14'.
 sudo dpkg -i --force-overwrite /var/cache/apt/archives/mongodb-org-tools_4.2.<version>_amd64.deb